 May I introduce myself and my consultancy?

-Mr Andrew D Price FBDO(Hons)CL, COA(USA), Managing Director of The a Consultancy originally set-up in 1994.
-I am a clinician, seeing patients in Contact Lens & Ocular Surface clinics (clinics in your practice available – see page 6), Principal Investigator in clinical trials, educator and clinical expert to a national PR company.
+Mr Andrew D Price FBDO(Hons)CL, COA, CEO of The ADP Consultancy originally set-up in 1994.
+A clinician, seeing patients in Contact Lens & Ocular Surface clinics (clinics in your practice available –see page 7), Principal Investigator in clinical trials, industry/Professional Services consultant, educator, lecturer and author.

-My consultancy has published clinical trial reports, articles and conference posters on topical eye therapy, multi-focal contact lenses and punctal occlusion/contact lens discomfort in contact lens wearers.
-I am an ABDO National Clinical Committee member, on the Expert Panel of the OC Refractive Surgery Standards project, involved in numerous projects & ABDO representative in a number of organisations.
-A past Secretary of the West of England Contact Lens Society.
+We have published clinical trial reports, articles and conference posters on multi-focal and toriccontact lenses, and punctalocclusion/contact lens discomfort.
+I am an ABDO National Clinical Committee member, an ABDO Mentor, involved in numerous projects & ABDO representative in a number of organisations.
+Past Secretary of the West of England Contact Lens Society.
 Member of the British Contact Lens Association (BCLA).

 Eye Drops Database

-We hope you find this unique database a good resource of information on the ever increasing quantity and sophistication of eye drops, ocular surface hygiene products, dietary supplements etc.
+We hope you find this unique database a good resource of information on the everincreasing quantity and sophistication of eye drops, ocular surface hygiene products, dietarysupplements, contact lenses, treatment and diagnostic instrumentation etc.

-You will soon discover that, although it is called Eye Drops Database, and it was originally intended to be based on eye drops alone, from its launch in March 2015 it has quickly grown to include other types of eye care products and services that Eye Care/Health Care Professionals would want to know about.
-Take a look at http://www.eyedropsdatabase.co.uk/professional
+You will soon discover that, although it is called Eye Drops Database, and it was originally intended to be based on eye drops alone, from its launch in March 2015 it has quickly grown to include other types of eyecare products, services and resources that Eye Care/Health Care Professionals would want to know about.
+It contains four different Referral Directories, The Eye Safety Card, Guest Articles and EDDB –The Forum!, Take a look at https://www.eyedropsdatabase.co.uk/professional

-This website was originally intended to be based on clinical data on eye drops alone for Eye Care and Health Care Professionals, however from its launch in March 2015 it has quickly grown to include other types of eye care products and services that Eye Care/Health Care Professionals would want to know about.
-This Patient section you are now in was added in May 2016 as an extra resource for patients, the main focus of the website will remain primarily on Eye Care/Health Care Professionals, however this Patient section will surely grow and help patients in certain areas of eye care.
+This website was originally intended to be based on clinical data on eye drops alone for Eye Care and Health Care Professionals, however from its launch in March 2015 it has quickly grown to include other types of eyecare products and services that Eye Care/Health Care Professionals would want to know about.
+This Patient section was added in May 2016 as an extra resource for patients, the main focus of the website will remain primarily on Eye Care/Health Care Professionals, however this Patient section will surely grow and help patients in certain areas of eye care.

-The website will have an 'eye care' leaning, so will probably appeal to people who want to relate to an Eye Care Professional, in the same way they do to their doctor or dentist (but with weekend appointments available!) and like that relationship reciprocated.
+The website will have an ‘eye-care' leaning, so will probably appeal to people who want to relate to an Eye Care Professional, in the same way they do to their doctor or dentist (but with weekend appointments available!) and like that relationship reciprocated.
 We, and many other Eye Care Professionals, like to think there is more to eye care than seeing someone once every two years.
-Take a look at http://www.eyedropsdatabase.co.uk/patients/home
+To find Guest Articles, four different Referral Directories and more take a look at https://www.eyedropsdatabase.co.uk/patients/home

 - Lecture: “Contact Lens Discomfort and Evaporative Dry Eye – The Missing Link?”
 Opt, TO, CLO, DO.
 1 Interactive CET Point.
 (ADPCL1) - The over-riding cause of the high CL dropout rate has been and remains lens discomfort, this has not changed even with the most advanced lens and material designs available to us.
 Corneal hypoxia …a problem solved.
 However CLD remains, wearing times are low and dropout rates high in the CL population.
 Are we close to identifying a missing link?